Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Clustering stability

 However, practitioners mainly use algorithms with consistent initialization strategies.
-For instance with $K$-means, we keep the best trial over a large number of runs and use the $K$-means++ seeding heuristic \cite{Arthur2007}.
-This initialization tends to make $K$-means deterministic and its effectiveness has been proven in practice.
-Thus, it is different from the initialization proposed in \cite{von2010clustering,Bubeck2012} which allows jumping to occur whenever $K > K^{\star}$, where $K^{\star}$ is the true number of clusters.
-Throughout this work, we consider a setting with large enough sample size, without perfect symmetries and with effective initialization.
-Thus, we do not consider jumping as the main source of instability even when $K > K^{\star}$, and rather believe that jittering plays a major role.
-It captures useful information about a clustering, i.e. densities at boundaries, and also seems fundamental and related to supervised learning.
+For instance with $K$-means, we keep the best trial over a large number of runs and use the $K$-means++ heuristic.
+This initialization tends to make $K$-means deterministic, differently from the random initialization proposed in \cite{von2010clustering,Bubeck2012}, which allows jumping to occur whenever $K > K^{\star}$, where $K^{\star}$ is the true number of clusters.
+Throughout this work, we consider a setting with large enough sample size, without perfect symmetries and with consistent initialization, that we deem to be realistic.
+Thus, we do not rely on jumping as the main source of instability even when $K > K^{\star}$, and rather rely on jittering.
 As a consequence, we need a perturbation process that produces jittering.
-Unfortunately, as soon as $N$ is reasonably large, resampling methods become trivially stable whenever there is a single global minimum \cite{ben2006sober,von2010clustering}.
-See Appendix~\ref{appendix:examples} for an example where sampling methods fail.
-We summarize important results in the diagram Figure~\ref{fig:stab-diagram}.

-To conclude, for $K$-means in our setting, the perturbation process causes jittering and more rarely jumping (in experiments, we seldom observed jumping when $K$ is too large), enabling stability to indicate whenever $K$ is too large.
+We settle for noise-based perturbation, because as soon as $N$ is reasonably large, resampling methods become trivially stable whenever there is a single global minimum \cite{ben2006sober,von2010clustering}.
+We summarize important results in the diagram Figure~\ref{fig:stab-diagram} and provide a simple example where sampling methods such as \cite{Ben-Hur2002,Lange2004} fail in the supplementary material.
+To conclude, in our setting, a noise-based perturbation process causes jittering, enabling stability to indicate whenever $K$ is too large.
 On the other hand, stability cannot in general detect when $K$ is too small.
-Despite a lack of theoretical guarantees, concepts should apply to other algorithms.
-In order to overcome this limitation of stability, we introduce a novel concept of \textit{within-cluster stability}.
+In order to overcome this limitation, we introduce the concept of \textit{within-cluster stability}.